ayrt-n/ayrt-n/README.md

 ### Hi there 👋

 I am a full stack web developer from Ontario, Canada.
 While my more "traditional" academic background is in economics and finance, through my own interests and hobbies, I fell in love with programming and building.
-I am currently looking for any opportunities to continue to learn and grow as a developer!
+I am currently looking for any opportunities to continue my journey and learn/grow as a developer!

 Quick facts:
 - Currently working through [The Odin Project](www.theodinproject.com) ✨